yohman/workshop-leaflet/lab.md

 ## Create a css stylesheet file

-As noted, the html code assumes you have a css file.
+As noted, the html code assumes you have a css file named `style.css` and a javascript file named `map.js`.
+Create the css file first:

 1. Click on the create new folder button
 1. Name the folder `css`